tigoe/PiRecipes/docs/readme.md

 The [Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) is my go-to for when I need 5GHz WiFi or more processing power.

+## The Raspberry Pi Documentation Pages

+Before you run off to search for a term + raspberry pi on Google, check out the [Raspberry Pi foundation's documentation pages](https://www.raspberrypi.org/documentation/).
+They're succinct, clear, and helpful.
+In particular, their [Introduction to Linux section](https://www.raspberrypi.org/documentation/linux/) is as good as intro as any out there.

 ## Setting Up A Raspberry Pi Securely

 The first thing you should do for any Pi-based project is to configure a secure system.
 By switching from the default settings (such as username pi) and setting up a firewall, you can reduce the risl that your device will be compromised by external attacks.
 You can find a detailed tutorial on [configuring a Pi reasonably securely](https://itp.nyu.edu/networks/tutorials/setting-up-a-raspberry-pi/) on the [ITP Networks site](https://itp.nyu.edu/networks).
 There's also a [longer intro to firewalls](0https://itp.nyu.edu/networks/tutorials/setting-up-a-firewall-on-an-embedded-linux-device/) on that site.